xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### trunc(*interval*)
 Truncate value towards zero to the nearest integer.

+### tune(*vals*, *searchRadius*, *weights*)
+Attempt to combine the given vals into a more Tenney-Euclid optimal val.
+Weights are applied multiplicatively on top of Tenney weights of the subgroup basis.

 ### unshift(*interval*, *scale = $$*)
 Prepend an interval at the beginning of the current/given scale.